tongtongwang86/Revolute/README.md

 ## What you need to make this

 - 0402 component hot plate soldering experience
-- basic understanding of microchips
+- basic understanding of nrf52840 chip
 - alot of patience
 - common sense